pps-lab/arc/artifact.md

 This artifact relies on the [DoE-Suite](https://github.com/nicolas-kuechler/doe-suite) to manage experiment configurations, orchestrate the execution of experiments, collect the results and post-process them into tables and plots.

-The doe-suite can be run using a set of commands defined in a [Makefile](doe-suite/Makefile) that invoke Ansible.
+The doe-suite can be run using a set of commands defined in a [Makefile](doe-suite/Makefile) in the `doe-suite` directory that invoke Ansible.
-Use `make run` to run experiments (suites) that are defined in the `doe-suite-config/designs` directory.
+Use `make run` to run experiments, from now on referred to as _suites_, that are defined in the [doe-suite-config/designs](doe-suite-config/designs) directory.
-Results of these experiments are then combined together into plots that are defined in the `doe-suite-config/super_etl` directory.
+Results of these experiments are then combined together into plots that are defined in the [doe-suite-config/super_etl](doe-suite-config/super_etl) directory.

 For each result shown in the paper, we have a separate section that contains: